 Qualities of Superwash Wool

-Most of the time its hard to tell the difference in the knitting between superwash and conventional wool yarn, but Clara Parkes notes in that superwash wools tend to feel a little denser than traditional wool.
+Most of the time its hard to tell the difference in the knitting between superwash and conventional wool yarn, but author Clara Parkes (the wool whisperer) notes that superwash wools tend to feel a little denser than traditional wool.

-These yarns can also be a bit shinier, and sometimes the process used to descale the fiber makes it less able to hold dye, so you should check for colorfastness in your swatch, especially if you're planning to work with more than one color in a project.
-(The exception, she notes, is superwash merino, which holds dye like a champ.)
+These yarns can also be a bit shinier.
+Sometimes the process used to descale the fiber makes it less able to hold dye, so you should check for colorfastness in your gauge swatch, especially if you're planning to work with more than one color in a project.
+Superwash merino is the exception, according to Parkes, and it holds dye like a champ.

 Another potential problem with superwash wool is that the finished project can stretch quite a lot when you wash it.
 That's because the scales help provide structure by allowing the yarn to stick to itself.
 When the scales are gone, there's nothing to hold the fiber to itself.
 This quality varies widely among different yarns, so as usual, swatching will give you some great information.

 Caring for Superwash Wool Garments